ShuaiLYU/Deep-Learning-Approach-for-Surface-Defect-Detection/README.md

 # Deep-Learning-Approach-for-Surface-Defect-Detection
   A Tensorflow implementation of "**Segmentation-Based Deep-Learning Approach for Surface-Defect Detection**" （***秒杀 DeepLabV3+ 和 Unet 的 缺陷检测网络***）
-   The author submitted the paper to cvpr2019 but it was not accepted.
+   The author submitted the paper to  Journal of Intelligent Manufacturing (https://link.springer.com/article/10.1007/s10845-019-01476-x), where it was published In May 2019 .
 # The test environment
 ```
 python 3.6